mariodavid/mariodavid.github.io/_drafts/2016-1-8-groovyfy-cuba-app.md

 }
 {% endhighlight %}

-That's it.
+**That's it**.
 It has the same functionality.

-Ken Kounsen even proved (with a unit test) that this is true in his [article](https://www.accelebrate.com/blog/call-pogo-name/), just in case you think i'm kidding.
+Just in case you think i'm kidding: The Unit test in this in this [article](https://www.accelebrate.com/blog/call-pogo-name/) proves that both variants are semantically equivalent.

-Groovy basically has a better signal to noice ratio.
+Groovy basically has a significant better *signal to noice ratio*.
 I'm not sure, if you noticed it, but there is a little bit of signal in this class.
 It's the method <code>calculateTurnover</code>, which is basically the "business logic" if you will.
-It's a little hard to find in the Java class, since it's just not very visible.
+In the Java class this *signal* is very hard to find, since it's just not very visible.

 ### The differences of Groovy